 Comparing moments bring wisdom, but learning is best done with a Pina Colada in one hand and a barbecue wing in the other.

 These are a pair of Scott’s work shoes from when he used to work hard.

 Instead of being covered with paint, which was Scott’s income when public school teaching became intolerable,one of these shoes has residue from floor tile adhesive on its toe.

-The issue is wearing this pair when I go to public historical places.
-In these places there are shoe shine men and kids who want to clean them on sight.
-Before I see the shoeshine guys, they have swooped down and are fiddling with my shoes even though I insist that I and my shoes are perfectly happy to be left alone.
+The issue is wearing this pair when I go to public historical places in less wealthy Caribbean or Latin American countries.
+In these places there are shoe shine hustlers who want to clean them on sight.
+Before I see the shoeshine guys, they have swooped down out of nowhere and are fiddling with my shoes even though I insist that I and my shoes are perfectly happy to be left alone.